-The love affair between Admiral Nelson and Emma Hamilton was the biggest scandal of their time.
-It’s a true life Pusser’s Rum love story.
+The love affair between Admiral Nelson and Lady Emma Hamilton was one of the biggest scandals of their time.

-Lady Emma Hamilton (born as Amy Lyon) was known as a great beauty.
-She was an artist’s model, and became famous around Europe for her performance of “attitudes,” shows in which she dramatically performed poses taken from classical literature and art.
+Lady Emma Hamilton was born as Amy Lyon on the 16th of April, 1765 in Ness.
+She was an artist’s model, and became famous for her performance of “attitudes,” shows in which she dramatically performed poses taken from classical literature and art.
 Emma was regarded as a woman of great beauty throughout all of Europe, and she became a muse for the artist George Romney.

-In 1798, Admiral Nelson of the British Royal Navy returned to Naples, Italy, as a living legend after leading his forces to victory of the Battle of Nile.
-It was there that he was reunited with Emma after meeting her for the first time years prior.
+Years later in 1798, Admiral Nelson returned to Naples, Italy, as a living legend after leading his forces to victory at the Battle of Nile.
+It was there that he was reunited with Emma after meeting her for the first time.
 Nelson had undergone several injuries at war, and Emma nursed him back to health.
 She also planned a 40th birthday celebration for him, in which 1,800 guests were in attendance.
 It was a large celebration; the streets were lined with signs proclaiming Viva Nelson!

-The next time the two met, Emma arranged for a “ball” in Nelson’s honor.
-The two couldn’t keep themselves away from each other, and eventually fell in love.
+The next time the two met, Emma arranged for a “ball” in Nelson’s honour.
+The two couldn’t keep themselves away from one another, and eventually, they fell in love.
 Although they were both married and had never before been unfaithful, they began a relationship that was tolerated (and even encouraged) by Emma’s elderly and ill husband, Sir William.
-However, Nelson’s wife was not as tolerant, and the two eventually divorced.
+However, Nelson’s wife was not as tolerant, and the two divorced.